Florence Shoemaker Thompson

-Florence Katherine Shoemaker Thompson Riney (October 30, 1892 – April 13, 1961) was the first female sheriff in the United States of America to carry out an execution.
-Rainey Bethea, the last man to be publicly executed in the U.S., was convicted of rape and sentenced to death by hanging in Daviess County, Kentucky.
+Florence Katherine Shoemaker Thompson Riney (October 30, 1892 – April 13, 1961) was the first female sheriff in the United States to carry out an execution.
+She oversaw the execution of Rainey Bethea, the last man to be publicly executed in the U.S., who was convicted of rape and sentenced to death by hanging in Daviess County, Kentucky.

-Road to Sheriff
+Early life

 Florence Shoemaker was born to Andrew Jefferson and Henrietta Fronie Shoemaker in Louisville, Kentucky.
 She married Joseph Everett Thompson on January 12, 1915, and had four children.
 Everett was sworn in as the sheriff of Daviess County on January 1, 1934.
 On April 10, 1936, Everett Thompson died of suspected pneumonia at the age of 42.
 After her husband died, Florence had no way to provide for her family.
 By law, the county judge needed to appoint a sheriff to finish Everett's position until someone else could be elected.
 The judge asked Florence to fill the vacancy (customarily known as widow's succession) and she accepted as a way to support her family.